 A Resource Entity shall notify ERCOT of any known changes in its Resource’s DME no later than 14 calendar days prior to the date that the change takes effect, or as soon as possible in a situation where the Resource Entity cannot meet the 14 calendar day notice requirement.
 However, in no event may the Resource Entity inform ERCOT later than 72 hours before the date on which the change in DME takes effect.
 In addition, this Managed Capacity Declaration form must be submitted and accepted by ERCOT before these changes are applied to the associated Resource(s).

 The signed Declaration form may be submitted electronically through the Market Information System (MIS) as a Service Request, using the Type: MP Registration and Sub-Type: Resource/Asset Registration.
-Submission through the MIS link requires a valid Authorized Representative’s Digital Certificate.
+Submission through the MIS link requires a valid Authorized Representative to have access granted to the MIS.
 An alternative to MIS is to submit the signed Declaration form in pdf format to both ercotregistration@ercot.com and MPRegistration@ercot.com.

 If questions arise related to the completion of this form, please contact your designated ERCOT Account Manager or email ERCOT Client Services at ClientServices@ercot.com with the subject ”Decision Making Entity Form”.